tactordev/cards/README.md

 ### Tactor Cards
 This is a repository holding a multitude of different card games which I hope to collate into all one game.
-My main inspiration for this project has come from school where we play these games almost daily.
-And my main motivation for completing this idea/project is from Macondo (a competition by HackClub).

 #### File Structure
 All the config files are out in the open, no folder.